dgilperez/dgilperez/README.md

 If you're passionate about technology, digital product, user experience and caring for others, have a look at our openings at https://heartsradiant.com/jobs

 And now some vanity stats.
-They're wildly innacurate though - no dart, no python, no ML, no typescript, no java (yikes) ...
+They're wildly innacurate though, most of my work happens in private repos - no dart, no python, no ML, no typescript, no java (yikes) ...

 <a href="https://github.com/dgilperez">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=dgilperez&count_private=true&include_all_commits=true&show_icons=true&theme=github_dark" />